CtrlAltCipolla/CtrlAltCipolla/README.md

-- 👋 Hi, I’m @CtrlAltCipolla
+- 👋 Hi, we are @CtrlAltCipolla
-- 👀 I’m interested in Cipolle e programmazione
+- 👀 I’m interested in: Cipolle e programmazione
-- 🌱 I’m currently learning cucinare le cipolle
+- 🌱 I’m currently learning: cucinare le cipolle
-- 💞️ I’m looking to collaborate with vegetables and Shrek
+- 💞️ I’m looking to collaborate with: vegetables and Shrek
-- 📫 How to reach me ovunque
+- 📫 How to reach me: ovunque
 - 😄 Pronouns: we/us
 - ⚡ Fun fact: mi piacciono le cipolle